dynod/grpc-helper/README.md

 * a *workspace* folder, used to store config and other persistent information by the current server.

 The **`RpcServiceDescriptor`** class describes a given service to be hooked in a server instance.
 Its attributes are:
-* a Python module (from which name and version will be used for the InfoService items registration)
+* a Python module (from which name and version will be used for the RpcServerService items registration)
-* a service name (used for service identification in InfoService items, and for auto-client setup)
+* a service name (used for service identification in RpcServerService items, and for auto-client setup)
 * a version enum:
    * lowest value in the enum will be considered to be the minimum supported version for this service API
    * highest value in the enum will be considered to be the current version for this service API
-* a manager instance, to which all RPC calls will be delegated
+* a manager instance, to which all RPC calls will be delegated.
+When registering a proxied service, this has to be a simple instance of the generated servicer.
 * the GRPC generated hooking method for this service
 * the GRPC generated client stub class
+* a boolean stating if this service is a proxied service or not

 The manager class must:
 * inherit from the GRPC generated servicer class, in order to use the default implementation if any of the service method is not implemented by this manager